MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/across-how-to-set-up-workflow-users.md

 ---
 title: How to Set Up Workflow Users
-description: Before you can create workflows, you must set up the users who take part in them on the Workflow User Group page.
+description: 'Before you can create workflows, you must set up the users who take part in them on the Workflow User Group page.'
 author: SorenGP
 ms.topic: conceptual
 ms.devlang: na
 ms.tgt_pltfrm: na
 ms.workload: na
-ms.search.keywords: reject, delegate, request ms.search.form: 1533
+ms.search.keywords: 'reject, delegate, request' ms.search.form: 1533
 ms.date: 09/09/2022
 ms.author: edupont
-ms.openlocfilehash: 4dbe4217720ddd0bfe976560331329537577cfeb
-ms.sourcegitcommit: 9049f75c86dea374e5bfe297304caa32f579f6e4
-ms.translationtype: HT
-ms.contentlocale: en-NZ
-ms.lasthandoff: 09/23/2022
-ms.locfileid: "9585962"
 ---
-# <a name="set-up-workflow-users"></a>Set Up Workflow Users
+# Set Up Workflow Users

 Before you can create approval workflows, you must set up the users who take part in workflows.
 This is necessary, for example, to specify who will receive a notification to act on a workflow step.